by/RT-Kernel/README.md

 ```bash
 cd ~/linux
 ```
-## Undo prior patch, if necessary, for example
+## Undo prior patch, if necessary, in this case the one for 6.9-rc6-rt4
 ```bash
 #patch -R -p1 < ~/kernel/patch-6.9-rc6-rt4.patch
 ```